 Our graduate students learn to apply empirically supported assessment and treatment techniques in a professional and ethical manner.
 We offer services to individuals and families throughout Northern Colorado, and we enthusiastically welcome people of all ages, races, creeds, ethnicities, sexual orientations, gender identities, immigration status, referral sources, or ability to pay for services.

 We acknowledge that all clients come to counseling with their own unique strengths, as well as struggles, and we encourage clients to build on these strengths in their journey toward change.
-We are committed to providing high-quality and affordable services to individuals, groups, couples, and families of all ages.”
+We are committed to providing high-quality and affordable services.

 Why Choose Psychological Services Clinic @ UNC?